Andropogon gerardi: Ecology

-Big bluestem is a midsuccessional grass in prairie and other grassland ecosystems.
+Big bluestem is a mid-successional grass in prairie and other grassland ecosystems.
 It grows in tall, dense stands that can outcompete other plant species.
 The stands grow until disturbance interrupts their spread.
 It is shade intolerant and is adapted to fire.

 It is a host to larvae of several species of butterflies, including the arogos skipper, byssus skipper, cobweb skipper, common wood nymph, Delaware skipper, and dusted skipper.

 The larvae of the leaf beetle Diabrotica cristata feed on the roots and the adults visit the flowers of other species of prairie flowers.
 Many ants decorate their nests with the seeds, including Formica glacialis, F. montana, and F. subsericea.
 Several species of ants, such as F. glacialis, F. montana, F. subsericea, Lasius minutus, and L. umbratus build nests around the base of this bunchgrass, forming large soil mounds.
 In larger mounds, the nest is shared by multiple species of ants, and is "likened to an apartment complex with each ant species in its own nest partition".
 Up to 12 species of ants have been recorded in mounds found in the Chicago region.

 The rust fungus Puccinia andropogonis forms black telia on the leaves.